 When both are transferred to Algeria, the two are poised to meet face-to-face for the first time.
 Will they overcome their fears and reveal who they are, or will their future be held hostage by their pasts?

-Four and a Half Stars.
-“Sundin skillfully uses alternating point of view between Mellie and Tom and pulls readers into their lives.
-The themes of anonymity and growing love linking the two makes this story a romantic read.” ~ RT Book Reviews
+*4 ½ Stars* “Sundin skillfully uses alternating point of view between Mellie and Tom and pulls readers into their lives.
+The themes of anonymity and growing love linking the two makes this story a romantic read.”

 The concept of an anonymous correspondence appealed to me, with two people falling in love based on a meeting of minds and hearts, rather than just looks and personality.
 But what kind of person would be drawn to this kind of relationship?

 I saw a news article about a man about to be executed for murder—he had a young son.
 What kind of life awaited this little boy?
 And what if the son of an executed murderer bore his father’s name?
 And what if the murder was notorious, the kind of crime that spawned “Lizzie Borden”-style rhymes?
 That’s how Tom MacGilliver came to be, a man who wants to escape the prison of his name.